Rod Van Mechelen

 My father, Dan, earned a Bachelor of Science in Mechanical Engineering at the University of Washington while working at Boeing.
 After graduating from high school shortly after the end of World War II, he enlisted in the U.S. Navy and served at Western Pacific Fleet Headquarters in Qingdao (Tsingtao), where he learned enough Mandarin to visit with the friends he made there.
 He recalls being able able to hear the guns of the Red Army about 30 miles away as they left to return to the States in 1949.

 My mother, Bernice, has extensive documentation on her family and genealogy, and perhaps later I will add more about that.
-At this time suffice it to say that her mother, who is of Cherokee and Jewish descent, married an immigrant from Sweden who was murdered when my mother was 8 or thereabouts.
+At this time suffice it to say that her mother, who is of Cherokee and Jewish descent, married an immigrant from Sweden who committed suicide when my mother was 8 or thereabouts.
 Her sister, whose eldest son is my age, lives in California.
 By virtue of geography our families are not close but my cousin George and I share similar views and maintain contact via e-mail.

-Dan served as chairman of the Quinault Allottees Association (now called Allottees Association & Affiliated Tribes of the Quinault Reservation) from 1975 to 1986 and worked closely with Helen (Mitchell) Saunders, who is of Quinault and Cowlitz descent, on the United States v.
-Mitchell cases.
-Based on historical records and anthropological data, he wrote History of the Quinault Reservation.
 As he retained a strong interest in China, its culture and history, Dan retired as chairman of the Allottees Association and accepted a position as a corporate representative to the Xi'an Aircraft Company during inception of the 737 vertical fin project.
 After two years in China they decided that it was time to return home and retire.
 As they had traveled extensively throughout Asia and Europe, they wanted and requested a flight direct from Beijing to SeaTac International Airport, and when they learned that they had been booked on a flight that would take them to London and then New York, they refused.
 Dan called and arranged for a nonstop flight.
 He made the right call: The flight they were originally scheduled to take was Pan Am Flight 103.

 My Tribal activities